vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Select provisioner to create workload cluster](img/tko-on-vsphere-nsxt/wld-tmc01.png)

 1. Enter a name for the cluster and select the cluster group to which you want to attach your cluster.
 Cluster names must be unique within an organization.
-For cluster groups, you can optionally enter a description and apply labels.
+For the cluster group, you can optionally enter a description and apply labels.Select Cluster Class by clicking on the down arrow button.<P> If you have deployed your management cluster with Avi_Labels, you can pass the same labels in the key:value format in the shared services cluster configuration to leverage the VIP network and service engine group that you have specified for the workload cluster in the management cluster configuration.

     ![Enter cluster name and select cluster group for workload cluster](img/tko-on-vsphere-nsxt/wld-tmc02.png)

 1. On the Configure page, specify the following items:

+   * Update the vCenter details and tlsThumbprint for the authentication.
-    * Select the Kubernetes version to use for the cluster.
+   * Select the Kubernetes version to use for the cluster by template option.
 The latest supported version is preselected for you.
-You can choose the appropriate Kubernetes version by clicking on the down arrow button.
+You can choose the desired Kubernetes version by clicking on the down arrow button.
-    * You can optionally define an alternative CIDR for the pod and service.
-The Pod CIDR and Service CIDR cannot be changed after the cluster is created.
-    * You can optionally specify a proxy configuration to use for this cluster.

-      **Note:** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
-If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Management Cluster in the **No proxy list**, as described in [Create a Proxy Configuration Object](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B3416BFE-ED22-46CD-AFFE-E0A16FE18000.html).
+   * Select required datacenter ,resourcePool , folder , network , and datastore
+   * Update sshAuthorizedKeys

      ![Kubernetes version, network and storage options for workload cluster](img/tko-on-vsphere-nsxt/wld-tmc03.png)

-1. Select the resources for backing this cluster.
-Provide the Resource Pool, VM folder and Datastore information.
+1. Update POD CIDR and Service CIDR if necessary.

     ![Resources backing the workload cluster](img/tko-on-vsphere-nsxt/wld-tmc04.png)